-I am so excited to be writing this blog post and to be enticing you to have a weekend break in Galway.
-I am so lucky to get to call Galway home so I have all the inside local tips why Galway is the perfect city for a weekend break.
-I might be biased but as a travel blogger I have travelled all over the world and Galway is one of my favourite cities.
-So I was more than happy to get the opportunity to play tourist in the “city of the tribes” and show you around my gorgeous city.
-Summer is when Galway really comes alive but if I had to pick a favourite season for a weekend break in Galway it would be Autumn.
+We are so excited to be writing this blog post and to be enticing you to have a weekend break in Galway.
+We are so lucky to get to call Galway home so we have all the inside local tips why Galway is the perfect city for a weekend break.
+We might be biased but as travel bloggers we have travelled all over the world and Galway is still one of our favourite cities.
+So we were more than happy to get the opportunity to play tourist in the “city of the tribes” and show you around our gorgeous city.
+Summer is when Galway really comes alive but if we had to pick a favourite season for a weekend break in Galway it would be Autumn.

 A weekend break in Galway city of the tribes

 Galway is a bustling and colourful Irish city on the west coast of Ireland, that is steeped in history.
 Its thriving university contributes to the vibrant atmosphere, while the city’s welcoming character and intimate feel add to its appeal.
 It’s also especially beautiful, with cobblestone streets and medieval buildings.
 The River Corrib runs through the city and spills out into the Atlantic Ocean at the beautiful Galway Bay.
 It really is as charming and enticing as it sounds and there is a reason why so many songs are written about it.

 Just 2 ½ hours on the motorway from Dublin, Galway delivers the convenience of a city with 80,000 people, with a distinct charm, all of its own.
 It offers a great traditional music scene, a beautiful setting, fantastic food, cosy pubs, a vibrant art and culture scene and amazing places to stay.
 I am a bona fide Galway Girl but this city yields new riches every single time I walk its beautiful cobbled streets.

 Where to stay on your weekend break in Galway